NafiurSiddiqui/Lara-ground/README.md

 -   Architecture
 -   Blade

+# Php Tinker

+-   Run `php artisan tinker` to have php code running inside your terminal.

 # DB config and files

 -   Create your usual sql db and run `php artisan migrate` to hook up the DB to laravel.